Installation

 - Install the

-litreplPython package with pip:sh $ pip install --user git+https://github.com/sergei-mironov/litrepl $ litrepl --version - Install the Vim plugin by adding the following line between the
+litreplPython package with pip:sh $ pip install --user git+https://github.com/sergei-mironov/litrepl - Optionally, install the

 Installing latest versions from source using Nix

 The repository offers a suite of Nix expressions designed to optimize installation and development processes on systems that support Nix.
-Consistent with standard practices in Nix projects, the flake.nix file defines the source dependencies, while the default.nix file identifies the build targets.
+Consistent with standard practices in Nix projects, the flake.nix file defines the source dependencies, while the default.nix file identifies the targets Nix expressions.

 For testing, the vim-demo expression is a practical choice.
 It includes a